sid04naik/jquery.plugin-boilerplate/README.md

 "use strict";
 ```

-Store the name of the plugin in the `pluginName` variable.
+Store the name of the plugin in the `PLUGIN_NAME` variable.
 This variable is used in the `Plugin` constructor below, as well as in the plugin wrapper to construct the key for the `$.data` method.
 More: http://api.jquery.com/jquery.data/

 ```js